-The rape of a 14-year-old girl — allegedly by an undocumented immigrant student and his friend — has been thrust into the center of the debate over illegal immigration.
+The supposed rape of a 14-year-old girl — allegedly by an undocumented immigrant student and his friend — was thrust into the center of the debate over illegal immigration.

 A student who has an ICE detainer against him is accused in the brazen daylight rape of the teenager during school hours in a Rockville High School bathroom stall.

 Henry E. Sanchez Milian, 18, and Jose O. Montano, 17, were both 9th graders at the Maryland school despite their ages.
 (The photo above is of Sanchez Milian.)
 That’s also provoked parental anger.

 The case became a trend on Twitter and part of the national conversation when Donald Trump’s Press Secretary brought it up at a press briefing on March 20.
 The state’s governor also expressed outrage; the school superintendent told The Baltimore Sun that school officials want to “change the conversation” from immigration.